Fredriko83/fredriko83.github.io/_posts/2015-11-17-working-with-jekyll.markdown

 ### The bad:
-The only bad thing I can see is the time it takes learning it, and if you just want to make a really simple site and aren't expecting to make any big changes to it it might not be worth the time.
-If I would have just made this site the "old way" i probably had took a lot less time than it took now, but now I have learned a lot about Jekyll so the next time i do something similar or when i want to redo this site it will take alot less time than it took now or the time it would take the "regular way".
+The only bad thing I can see is the time it takes learning it, and if you just want to make a really simple site and aren't expecting to make any big changes to it it might not be worth the time to do with Jekyll.
+If I would have just made this site the "old way" i probably had took a lot less time than it took now, but now I have learned a lot about Jekyll so the next time i do something similar or when i want to redo this site it will take a lot less time than it took now or the time it would take the "regular way".

 ### Conslusion:
 Because of the added level of complexity that Jekyll added I did at times in the beginning pass on design and features I would have done